ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 Imagine a server authoritative for 10,000 domains, and each domain has 3 certificate chains, and 10 SCTs.
-A certificate chain is 5 Kilobytes in size and a SCT 1 Kilobyte.
+A certificate chain is 5 Kilobytes in size and an SCT 1 Kilobyte.
 This yields 732 Megabytes.

 This data can be large, but it is calculable.
 Web properties with more certificates and domains are more likely to be able to handle the increased storage need, while small web properties will not seen an undue burden.
-Therefore HTTPS Servers SHOULD NOT delete SCTs or Certificate Chains - this completely mitigates flushing attacks.
+Therefore HTTPS servers SHOULD NOT delete SCTs or Certificate Chains.
+This completely mitigates flushing attacks.

-Again, note that it is important that implementors not calculate the exact size of cache expected - if an attack does occur, the new SCT(s) and Certificate Chain(s) will enter into the cache.
+Again, note that it is important that implementors do not calculate the exact size of cache expected -- if an attack does occur, the new SCT(s) and Certificate Chain(s) will enter into the cache.
 This data will be in addition to the expected set, and will be evidence of the attack.

-If a HTTPS Server is operating in a constrained environment and cannot devote enough storage space to hold all SCTs and Certificate Chains it is authoritative for it is recommended to configure the SCT Feedback mechanism to allow only certain certificates
+If an HTTPS server is operating in a constrained environment and cannot devote enough storage space to hold all SCTs and Certificate Chains it is authoritative for it is recommended to configure the SCT Feedback mechanism to allow only certain certificates